d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## [**Preprocessing and Postprocessing**]

-Below, we define the functions for image preprocessing and postprocessing.
-The `preprocess` function normalizes each of the three RGB channels of the input images and transforms the results to a format that can be input to the CNN.
-The `postprocess` function restores the pixel values in the output image to their original values before normalization.
-Because the image printing function requires that each pixel has a floating point value from 0 to 1, we use the `clip` function to replace values smaller than 0 or greater than 1 with 0 or 1, respectively.
+Below, we define two functions for preprocessing and postprocessing images.
+The `preprocess` function standardizes each of the three RGB channels of the input image and transforms the results into the CNN input format.
+The `postprocess` function restores the pixel values in the output image to their original values before standardization.
+Since the image printing function requires that each pixel has a floating point value from 0 to 1, we replace any value smaller than 0 or greater than 1 with 0 or 1, respectively.

 ```{.python .input}
 rgb_mean = np.array([0.485, 0.456, 0.406])